laravel/docs/billing.md

     $paymentMethod = $user->defaultPaymentMethod();

-You can also retrieve a specific payment method, owned by the Billable model with the `findPaymentMethod` method:
+You can also retrieve a specific payment method that is owned by the Billable model using the `findPaymentMethod` method:

     $paymentMethod = $user->findPaymentMethod($paymentMethodId);